dojo/site/content/blog/en/dojo-resource-widgets.md

 }
 ```

-The `createResourceMiddleware` let's you create a typed resource interface to work with resource templates.
+The `createResourceMiddleware` lets you create a typed resource interface to work with resource templates.
 The `createICacheMiddleware` allows you to create a typed `icache` middleware.
 It's more type friendly than simply using `icache` in your widgets.
-Developer ergonomics people.
+Developer ergonomics people!
 Someone may have to work on this widget six months down the road and _better types, no tears to wipe_.

-We also import a simple widget to display each news item and our template. `ListState` is the interface for our widgets local state.
-Makes it easier to track what page we are on and which news items we're filtering out.
+We also import a simple widget to display each news item and our template. `ListState` is the interface for our widget's local state, making it easier to track what page we are on and which news items we're filtering out.

 Now we can create the middleware and our widget factory method.